FileWave Anywhere Help Menus

 How

-Note: If you add an association for a device that already has one, you will be prompted for overwite/cancel as follows:
+If you add an association for a device that already has one, FileWave prompts you to either overwrite the existing association or cancel.

 View - Licenses